Through art, 'Smahtguy' tells life story of former Rep. Barney Frank

 The story, too, is constrained — this time by a sense of what he owes his subject.
 Orner is as sentimental as a Simon & Garfunkel song, crooning over Frank's Kennedy-era idealism and the purity of his ethics throughout his life.
 Frank is improbably eloquent in his commitment to the latter.
 Here's what he has to say at a late-night 2008 congressional meeting about the AIG bailout: "All week, the Bush administration and its allies in Congress have refused to bail out banks, because doing so would constitute a sacrilegious intervention in the functioning of the free market.
 But tonight, you're championing an $85 billion bailout for some insurance company?"
 If Frank really did make a speech like that impromptu, at 3:00 a.m., maybe he deserves the hagiographic tone.
 But it seems unlikely.

 Orner's excessive (and understandable) devotion only mars his story slightly, though.
 Those sentimental passages about what it was like to get involved in politics in the early '60s — convinced the world could be saved, and you and your friends could save it — are both nostalgic and galvanizing.
 This book — like Frank's life — is so epic, people will doubtless be finding new aspects to appreciate for years to come.
 One of Orner's most appealing tactics is highlighting the different ironies attached to Frank's homosexuality at different stages of his career.
 In the '60s young Barney overflows with political vigor, and yet he can't work for (or even speak about) the one issue that affects him the most intimately.
-Twenty years later, when he fights for his life in the face of a witch hunt over his sexuality, some of his top opponents are either closeted or hiding some form of sexual misconduct themselves.
+Twenty years later, he'll fight for his life in the face of a witch hunt over his sexuality.
+Some of Frank's top opponents later end up embroiled in sexual misconduct scandals (Larry Craig, Dennis Hastert, Newt Gingrich).

 If Orner's attention to irony is among the most striking aspects of his story, his use of color is among the most striking aspects of his art.
 Fearlessly, he fills his panels with intense, dramatic colors (even the backgrounds!) without fear that they'll overshadow his linework.
 His glowing yellows, salmon pinks and electric blues blaze off the page, setting his book apart from (and hopefully setting a new standard for) today's graphic novels.